TVPlayerSupport/IPTVPlayerSupport/index.md

 - Make the window always stay in front or not.
 - Support AirPlay for Apple TV.
 - Add your favorite channels to My Favorites.
+- Conversion tool for txt and m3u Playlist file.

+### How to convert the format of Playlist file

+- Convert txt Playlist file to m3u Playlist file

+1. Click the Menu Playback - and the subMenu Show/Hidden txt and m3u conversion tool
+2. Open txt Playlist file, then Save as m3u Playlist file.

+- Convert m3u Playlist file to txt Playlist file

+1. Click the Menu Playback - and the subMenu Show/Hidden txt and m3u conversion tool
+2. Open m3u Playlist file, then Save as txt Playlist file.

 ### How to Add channels to My Favorites or Delete it?